julsraemy/phd/src/thesis.md

 {{ "LOUD" | abbr | safe }} should lead efforts to improve the accessibility and usability of {{ "CH" | abbr | safe }} data.
 The community-driven methodologies of {{ "IIIF" | abbr | safe }} and Linked Art inherently foster collaboration and transparency, making these standards essential tools in evolving data management practices.
 Even for institutions and projects that do not adopt these specifications, the socio-technical practices of {{ "LOUD" | abbr | safe }} offer vital insights into effective digital stewardship and strategies for community engagement.

+### Keywords {id="keywords"}
-**Keywords**: Actor-Network Theory; Community of Practice; Cultural Anthropology Switzerland; Cultural Heritage; Digital Infrastructure; International Image Interoperability Framework; Knowledge Practices; Linked Art; Linked Data; LUX; Participatory Archives; Photographic Archives; Semantic Interoperability; Web Annotation Data Model
+Actor-Network Theory; Community of Practice; Cultural Anthropology Switzerland; Cultural Heritage; Digital Infrastructure; International Image Interoperability Framework; Knowledge Practices; Linked Art; Linked Data; LUX; Participatory Archives; Photographic Archives; Semantic Interoperability; Web Annotation Data Model

 ## Table of Contents {id="toc"}